OWASP/www-project-threat-dragon/docs-2/usage/config/bitbucket.md

 - `BITBUCKET_CLIENT_ID='deadbeef0123456789ab'`
 - `BITBUCKET_CLIENT_SECRET='deadbeef0123456789abcdefdeadbeef'`

-Clearly these values are *not to be used* for a real application.
+Clearly these values shown here are _not to be used_ for a real application, they are merely for illustrative purposes.

 Example of registering a new OAuth consumer: